moskytw/mosql/docs/query.rst

     SELECT * FROM "person" WHERE "name" LIKE 'Mosky%' LIMIT 3 OFFSET 1

-    The operators are also supported:
+    The operator will be decided automatically:

     >>> print select('person', {'person_id': ('andy', 'bob')})
     SELECT * FROM "person" WHERE "person_id" IN ('andy', 'bob')

     >>> print select('person', {'name': None})
     SELECT * FROM "person" WHERE "name" IS NULL

+    And also allow to customize:

     >>> print select('person', {'name like': 'Mosky%', 'age >': 20})
     SELECT * FROM "person" WHERE "age" > 20 AND "name" LIKE 'Mosky%'